sunfounder/Sunfounder_Snappy_APP/sunfounder/bin/readme.txt

-The directory includes binary file which are created by src/*
+The directory includes some binary files which are created by src/*